rcls/sytyaful/README.md

   levels of nested parentheses.
 Compared with 2 for the Haskell version.
 A bit faster than tree.rs, but not much.

+* **otree.ml** OCaml.
+Transliteration of S.hs, again specialising everything.
+  Top marks for making the `lazy` monad explicit.
+I've always found it deeply ironic that Haskell goes to such great length to hide computational monads, while promoting monads in general.
+Hypocrites.

+* **osearch.ml** Ocaml again.
+Unfortunately bottom marks for not having a decent strictness analyzer to match `lazy`.
+So to eek out performance to match the Rust version, we expand some simple code into repetitive line-noise.

 * **C++** I did one once.
 It was not pretty.
 Too embarrassing to make public.
   Friends don't let friends do C++.
 Attempting to unbox anything falls afoul of the fact that what-passes-for-a-λ in C++ has copy semantics not reference